 Rome in a Day

 Start at 8:30 at the Colosseum.
 Then explore the Forum, hike over Capitoline Hill, and cap your "Caesar Shuffle" with a Pantheon visit.
 After a quick lunch, taxi to the Vatican Museums, then head to St. Peter's Basilica (open until 19:00 April–Sept).
 Taxi back to Campo de' Fiori for dinner, then finish your day lacing together all the famous floodlit spots (following my guidebooks' Heart of Rome Walk — also available as a free audio tour).

 Rome in Two to Three Days

-On the first day, do the "Caesar Shuffle" from the Colosseum to the Forum, then over Capitoline Hill (visiting the Capitoline Museums), and on to the Pantheon.
+On the first day, do the "Caesar Shuffle" from the Colosseum (book ahead) to the Forum, then over Capitoline Hill (visiting the Capitoline Museums), and on to the Pantheon.
 After a siesta, add some sightseeing to suit your interest.
 In the evening you might enjoy a sound-and-light show at the Forum and/or a colorful evening in Trastevere or the Monti district.
-On the second day, see Vatican City (St. Peter's, climb the dome, tour the Vatican Museums).
-Have dinner near the atmospheric Campo de' Fiori, then walk to the Trevi Fountain and Spanish Steps (following my guidebooks' Heart of Rome Walk — also available as a free audio tour).
-With a third day, add the Borghese Gallery (reservations required) and the Capitoline Museums.
+On the second day, see Vatican City (St. Peter's, dome climb, tour the Vatican Museums).
+Have dinner near the atmospheric Campo de' Fiori, and then walk to the Trevi Fountain and Spanish Steps (following my guidebooks' Heart of Rome Walk — also available as a free audio tour).
+With a third day, add the Borghese Gallery (reservations required) and more sights.

 Rome in Seven Days